TINY HOUSE TOUR: 5 Designs Tips for Building Your Own Great Cozy Cabin

 Smaller Can Be Better

-The tiny house movement is growing around the world because people want homes that are more affordable and easier to maintain, either as a full-time residence or as a cabin by the lake.
+The tiny house movement is growing around the world, mostly because people want homes that are more affordable and easier to maintain, either as a full-time residence or as a cabin by the lake.
 The thing is, most tiny houses miss the boat in important ways.
 The trick is design and construction that feels completely authentic and high quality.
 For that you need an approach with lots of visible solid wood, classic lines, and details that make it comfortable and cozy year-round.
 That’s what Robert and I set out to do at our place here on Manitoulin Island, Canada, and people all over the world are following our example with the online course I created around this project.

 Are you a contractor?
 Software exists to make it faster, easier and more accurate to create bids on projects.
 There are also online services that make it easy to create a construction estimate.